sekud/sekud/README.md

 This profile serves as a living portfolio of how I approach technical challenges, document findings, and grow professionally.

-💼 Open to cybersecurity opportunities and always open to discussing my work.
+💼 Open to cybersecurity opportunities.